CirroBuild/FrostiDocs/docs/reference/sql/latest-on.md

 The old `LATEST BY` syntax is considered deprecated.
 While it's still supported by the database, you should use the new `LATEST ON PARTITION BY` syntax in your applications.
-The first key difference is that the new syntax requires a timestamp column to be always specified.
-The second difference is that with the new syntax the `LATEST ON` has to follow the `WHERE` clause, while with the old syntax it was vice versa.
+There are two key requirements when using the new syntax:

+1. A timestamp column must always be specified
+2. `LATEST ON` has to follow the `WHERE` clause.
+In the old syntax, it was vice versa.

 :::note